VijaySanas3/VijaySanas3/README.md

-<p>I am a recent graduate specializing in data analysis, with hands-on experience using **Power BI**, **SQL**, and **Excel** for efficient data management and insightful reporting.
+<p>I am a recent graduate specializing in data analysis, with hands-on experience using <b>Power BI</b>, <b>SQL</b>, and <b>Excel</b> for efficient data management and insightful reporting.
 Skilled in analyzing large datasets and generating actionable insights, I am committed to supporting data-driven decision-making processes.
-With strong technical and analytical abilities, I am passionate about leveraging data to drive business improvements and am eager to contribute to organizational success as a **Data Analyst**.</p>
+With strong technical and analytical abilities, I am passionate about leveraging data to drive business improvements and am eager to contribute to organizational success as a <b>Data Analyst</b>.</p>

 ---